 A destructive pest of commercial and backyard orchards across North America, apple maggots (Rhagoletis pomonella) will also attack plum, apricot, pear, cherry and hawthorn.
 Contaminated fruits often show small pinpricks or pitted areas on the apple surface with brown or rotten trails running throughout the flesh.
 If trees are neglected, 100% of the crop can be wormy rendering the fruit unfit to eat and suitable only for livestock feed.

-Description: Slightly smaller than a house fly, adult apple maggots (Rhagoletis pomonella) are 1/5 inch long and have conspicuous black bands running across their transparent wings.
+Slightly smaller than a housefly, adult apple maggots are 1/5 inch long and have conspicuous black bands — resembling a W — running across their transparent wings.
 The larvae (1/4 inch long) are white, tapered maggots that tunnel throughout the flesh of fruit.
-They are often found in large numbers and can quickly reduce a beautiful apple to a brown, pulpy mess.
-External signs of maggot infestation appear as pinpricks made on the apple surface.
-These are often small, distorted or pitted areas.
-Alternate host plants include plum, apricot, pear, crab apple, cherry and hawthorn.
+Sometimes called railroad worms, they may be found in large numbers and will quickly reduce a beautiful apple to a brown, pulpy mess.

-Tip: Kaolin clay will suppress a broad range of apple pests and has shown over 90% control of apple maggot, codling moth, and plum curculio.
-It also has a positive effect on fungal diseases like fire blight, sooty blotch and fly speck.
+- Surround WP — made from kaolin clay — will suppress a broad range of insects and has shown over 90% control of apple pests.
+It also has a positive effect on fungal diseases like fire blight, sooty blotch and flyspeck.